GhostWrench/pqm/unitdata/nist811/TableInfo.md

 The following tables in CSV format are an abbreviated version of the NIST ["Special Publication 811: NIST Guide to the SI" Appendix B.9](https://www.nist.gov/pml/special-publication-811/nist-guide-si-appendix-b-conversion-factors/nist-guide-si-appendix-b9).
-They are converted to a more easily machine readable format and are used for verifying conversion accuracy for this javascript module.
+They are converted to a more easily machine readable format and are used for verifying conversion accuracy of units in the db.json file.

 They have the following basic format: